lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/daemon-rpc-calls.md

 * _block\_header_  - A structure containing block header information.
   * _block\_size_  - unsigned int; The block size in bytes.
   * _depth_  - unsigned int; The number of blocks succeeding this block on the blockchain.
 A larger number means an older block.
-  * _difficulty_  - unsigned int; The strength of the Oxen network
+  * _difficulty_  - unsigned int; The strength of the Lozzax network
   * _hash_  - string; The hash of this block.
   * _height_  - unsigned int; The number of blocks preceding this block on the blockchain.
-  * _major\_version_  - unsigned int; The major version of the Oxen protocol at this block height.
+  * _major\_version_  - unsigned int; The major version of the Lozzax protocol at this block height.
-  * _minor\_version_  - unsigned int; The minor version of the Oxen protocol at this block height.
+  * _minor\_version_  - unsigned int; The minor version of the Lozzax protocol at this block height.
-  * _nonce_  - unsigned int; a cryptographic random one-time number used in mining a $OXEN block.
+  * _nonce_  - unsigned int; a cryptographic random one-time number used in mining a $LOZZAX block.
   * _num\_txes_  - unsigned int; Number of transactions in the block, not counting the coinbase tx.
   * _orphan\_status_  - boolean; Usually  `false`.
 If  `true`, this block is not part of the longest chain.
   * _prev\_hash_  - string; The hash of the block immediately preceding this block in the chain.
   * _reward_  - unsigned int; The amount of new    generated in this block and rewarded to the miner.
-Note: 1 $OXEN = 1e12  atomic units.
+Note: 1 $LOZZAX = 1e12  atomic units.
   * _timestamp_  - unsigned int; The unix time at which the block was recorded into the blockchain.
 * _status_  - string; General RPC error code.
 "OK" means everything looks good.
 * _untrusted_  - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted \(`true`\), or when the daemon is fully synced \(`false`\).